adaugherity/zfs-backup/README.md

 ## Common issues and solutions
 ### Catching up
-If this backup is not run for a long enough period that the newest remote snapshot has been removed locally, manually run an incremental `zfs send/recv` to bring it up to date, a la
+If this backup is not run for a long enough period that the newest remote snapshot has been removed locally (e.g. if you keep seven daily snapshots, and it's been eight days), manually run an incremental `zfs send/recv` to bring it up to date, a la
 ```
-  zfs send -I zfs-auto-snap_daily-(latest on remote) -R $POOL/$FS@zfs-auto-snap_daily-(latest local) |
+  zfs send -I zfs-auto-snap_(latest common) -R $POOL/$FS@zfs-auto-snap_(recent local) |
       ssh $REMUSER@REMHOST zfs recv -dvF $REMPOOL
 ```
+Where "latest common" is the newest snapshot which exists on both machines, perhaps a weekly or monthly snapshot, and "recent local" is a newer snapshot, possibly the latest daily, or perhaps one from a day or two ago.
 It's probably best to do a dry-run first (`zfs recv -ndvF`).

-**Note:** I use daily snapshots in these manual send/recv examples because it is less likely that the snapshot you are using will be rotated out in the middle of a send.
+**Note:** Avoid snapshots which could be rotated out in the middle of a send (e.g. hourly, and in certain cases, daily).
+Use `zfs list -t snap -S creation
+$POOL/$FS` and choose a "recent local" created before all short-lived snapshots.

 Also, note that ZFS will send all snapshots for a given filesystem before sending any for its children, rather than going in global date order.

-Alternatively, use a different tag (e.g. weekly) that still has common snapshots, possibly in combination with the `-r` option (Nth most recent) to avoid short-lived snapshots (e.g. hourly) being rotated out in the middle of your sync.
+Alternatively, use a different tag (e.g. weekly) that still has common snapshots, possibly in combination with the `-r` option (Nth most recent) to avoid short-lived snapshots being rotated out during your sync.
 This is a good use case for an alternate configuration file.

 ### Received properties and sharing